 “Fueling kids’ minds, development and esteem with a nutritious meal at the start of the day will have a huge impact on their ability to succeed inside and outside the classroom.” – Sherrie Tussler, Hunger Task Force Executive Director.

-Thanks to the support from No Kid Hungry, over 4,500 additional kids in Milwaukee ate breakfast and lunch every day of the 2014-15 school year.
-We worked with 30 schools to change their breakfast model so that more students have access to breakfast.
+Thanks to the support from the No Kid Hungry Campaign, thousands more children in Wisconsin are starting their school day with breakfast.
+Hunger Task Force has worked with over 50 schools in Wisconsin to implement alternative breakfast models.
 By moving breakfast from before the school day and in the cafeteria, to after the first bell and in the classroom, all kids are able to start their day on an even playing field.

 “We know kids need fuel each morning to learn, and in school district after school district we’ve seen the difference Breakfast in the Classroom can make,” said Adrienne Allen, Director, No Kid Hungry, Social Innovation Fund.
 “We’ve talked to teachers and school staff who have seen breakfast transform their students’ lives.
 Some who initially had reservations now tell us it’s the best thing that’s happened in their classroom.”